ofloveandhate/markdown2canvas/tools/webwork2canvas/readme.md

 ### 1.B.
 Making the selection

-1. togo the Hmwk Sets Editor
+1. Goto the "Hmwk Sets Editor" in the left bar
 2. Select the "Edit" tab
 3. Check to select all sets ☑️ .
 The upper left does it for you, do not click hundreds of times.
 4. Click "Edit"
 5. Use the "Visible" column.
 Uncheck to declare your intent to not assign that to students.
 Check to make sure that new users created in the system are assigned that content.
+6. Click "Save Edit".
+Or, keep open and do due dates at same time.
+But probably save now, because you're a cautious person.

+---

 ## 2. Adjust your due dates in  Webwork

 ℹ️ You have to do this step yourself, regardless of whether you use my Python tool.

-1. goto Hmwk Sets Editor
+1. goto "Hmwk Sets Editor"
 2. select "Edit" from the tabs of actions, and probably check all assignments
 3. click "Edit"
 4. adjust the due dates. copy paste is your friend, but *SEE MY NOTES* below before over-writing my deliberately-set times-of-day.